SumanRoy004/gen-ai/README.md

 ## 5. Resume Application Tracking System:
 ### Objective:
-  This is a python application that allows you to track your resume or cv based on any job description i.e. how much your resume or cv is eligible for a given job description.
+  This is a python application that allows us to track our resume or cv based on any job description i.e. how much our resume or cv is eligible for a given job description.
 ### How It Works:
 ![image](https://github.com/user-attachments/assets/61c349ed-ecf9-4dc1-9cda-e6939d83868e)

-The application follows these steps to track your resume or cv based on the given job description:
+The application follows these steps to track our resume or cv based on the given job description:
 1. Reading Job Description: The app reads the job description in the form of text.
-2. PDF Loading: The app reads your resume or cv PDF documents and extracts their text content.
+2. PDF Loading: The app reads our resume or cv PDF documents and extracts their text content.
 3. Response Generation: The extracted texts from the pdf document and the job description texts are passed to the chat model(llama3-8b-8192), which generates the response in a particular structured way based on the input prompt.

 ## 6. YouTube Transcript Summary Generator:
 ### Objective:
-This is a python application that allows you to generate the summarized transcription for a you tube video.
+This is a python application that allows us to generate the summarized transcription for a you tube video.
 ### How It Works:
 ![image](https://github.com/user-attachments/assets/5b8e7f15-e3ae-481d-8cfb-7d63aa15f313)